tellor-io/GuardedLiquityV2DataFeed/README.md

 GuardedNeriteDataFeed provides Tellor oracle data for Nerite.
 This repository contains two main contracts:

-- **GuardedNeriteDataFeed**: Stores and validates Tellor oracle data with guardian pause controls, and allows for data retrieval via a Chainlink-compatible `latestRoundData()` function
+- **GuardedNeriteDataFeed**: Stores and validates Tellor oracle data with guardian pause controls, and allows for data retrieval via a Chainlink-compatible `latestRoundData()` function.
+A separate instance of this contract is deployed for each price feed.
 - **GuardedPausable**: Base contract providing guardian management and pause functionality

 ## Install